 The world is a book and those who don't travel only read one page...

 Welcome to my website – the end result of many frustrating hours attempting to master the mysterious (to me, anyway) arts of “web design” and “Wordpress”.
 I really wanted a place to document my travels, share my trips with interested friends, and create a memory aid for myself and my carers when the inevitable Alzheimers sets in!
-“Adventure before Dementia” became my motto long before I embarked on my mammoth round the world expedition some 10 years ago now, and I am fortunate enough to have enjoyed more than my fair share of adventures for an (almost) 60 year old.
+“Adventure before Dementia” became my motto long before I embarked on my mammoth round the world expedition over 10 years ago now, and I am fortunate enough to have enjoyed more than my fair share of adventures for a 60 year old.

 Planes, Caves and Numerous Hills - Cappodocia, Turkey Oct 2020